andrjas/data_check/docs/usage.md

 The path will be searched recursively for CSV files.
 The folder structure doesn't matter when matching the table names, only the file name matters.

-### Load methods
+### Load modes

-There are multiple methods that control the data loading:
+There are multiple modes that control the data loading:

 * truncate - truncate the table before loading the data.
 * replace - drop the table and recreate it based on the columns in the CSV file.
 * append - do not touch the table before loading the data.

 By default, the tables will be truncated before loading the data.
-You can use the other methods with `--load-method`:
+You can use the other modes with `--load-mode`:

-`data_check --load file.csv --table table_name --load-method replace`
+`data_check --load file.csv --table table_name --load-mode replace`
-`data_check --load-tables path/to/tables_folder --load-method append`
+`data_check --load-tables path/to/tables_folder --load-mode append`

+### CSV and data types

+When loading data from CSV files, data_check (or more precisely: [pandas](https://pandas.pydata.org/)) will infer the data types from the file.
+When loading the data into the table, the database will usually implicitly convert the data types.
+This works good for simple data types like strings and numbers.

+If you need to load date types (or timestamps) and the table has a date column, data_check will infer the date format from the CSV file for that column.
+This doesn't work when using `--load-mode replace` since the table will be dropped before it can be analyzed.
+This will probably result in a varchar column instead of date.

+It's best to use [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) for dates.

 ## Executing arbitrary SQL code